Emigration from Kosovo: Western Europe

-As the population of Kosovo mainly consists of Kosovar Albanians, emigrant population was of a corresponding composition, with about 90% Albanians besides smaller numbers of Kosovo Serbs, Bosniaks, Roma, Ashkali, and Balkan Egyptians, Turks etc.
+As the population of Kosovo mainly consists of Kosovar Albanians, emigrant population was of a corresponding composition, with about 90% Albanians besides smaller numbers of Kosovan Serbs, Bosniaks, Roma, Ashkali, and Balkan Egyptians, Turks et cetera.

 The largest numbers of Kosovan emigrants are found in Germany (2022: 542,000), Switzerland (350,000), the U.S. and Scandinavia, making almost 800,000 Kosovar-Albanians living abroad.
 They are included in the Albanian diaspora.

 Since 2008, the constitutional status of Kosovo is under dispute, it is recognized by some states as the Republic of Kosovo and by others as a part of the Republic of Serbia.
 After the creation of UNMIK, Kosovars were able to travel using specially created documents, while in 2009 the Republic of Kosovo began issuing passports.
 Some retain Serbian nationality which is open to all Kosovan citizens.
 For this reason, there is no reliable statistics of the figure of the Kosovan diaspora.

-Current situation

-With 70% of the population being under the age of 35, Kosovo has one of the most pronounced youth bulges in Europe.
-There continues to be a significant trend for emigration, with about 50% of Kosovo's youth stating they would emigrate if they could.
-Kosovo's labour market is unable to absorb this high number.